jruels/kube-secure-apps/labs/persistent-storage/index.md

 Dynamic provisioning allows Kubernetes to automatically create EFS Access Points for each PersistentVolumeClaim.
 This section is optional but demonstrates a more advanced use case.

-### Download the Dynamic Provisioning StorageClass
+### Download the Dynamic Provisioning Manifests

+For dynamic provisioning, we'll download manifests directly from the repository rather than using the cloned files:

 ```bash
 cd ~/